kesana-mohana-mounika/oibsip_python_PASSWORD_GENERATOE_task3/README.md

 ✨ Features

-CLI Mode

-Input-based interface in the terminal.
+✅ Command-Line Interface (CLI)

+Simple text-based interaction.

-Choose whether to include letters, numbers, and/or symbols.
+User can specify password length and inclusion of letters, numbers, symbols.

-Outputs generated password in the console.

-GUI Mode

-User-friendly graphical window with checkboxes and input fields.

-Easy password generation with a button click.
+Password is printed directly to the terminal.

+🖼️ Graphical User Interface (GUI)

+Interactive GUI with checkboxes for character types.

+Input field to set password length.

+Button to generate the password.

-Option to copy password directly to clipboard.
+Option to copy the password directly to clipboard.

-Styled window for better UX.
+Clean, user-friendly layout using Tkinter.